What Is Family Therapy?

 Triangles

 Triangles are considered a minor stable emotional system within a family and are a relationship in which three people are involved.
-In this system, the tension shifts around, and impacts, all three individuals.
-When the tension in the group becomes too high, it may start to affect "interlocking" triangles and, in this way, distributes the tension to others.
+In this system, the tension shifts around, and impacts all three individuals.
+When the tension in the group becomes too high, it may start to affect "interlocking" triangles and, in this way, distribute the tension to others.
 This process may provide stability at the moment but does not necessarily solve the root cause of the problem.
 Clinical problems can stem from triangles; for example, pushing one person out may act as a catalyst for mental health concerns or stress.

 This concept centers on the idea that families can affect how individuals think, feel, and act; the level to which an individual depends upon others to find meaning and approval in their lives may depend on how developed the person's "self" is.
 For example, people with a poorly differentiated self may go out of their way to please others to gain acceptance, regardless of their feelings or beliefs.
 Developing a stronger sense of self through therapy may be able to help family members thrive regardless of how other family members behave.